Perfect small hotel and an apartment for 2-4: masses of style and wonderful owners, 2km from idyllic Fábrica beach”

 - The saltwater pool is unheated

-- Dinner is only served 5 days a week, and is a set menu (though you can ask for an alternative).
+- Dinner is not served on Mondays.
+There's a set menu (though you can ask for an alternative).
 It may look expensive but the food is delicious

-- We've yet to see The Cabin, the secluded and private latest addition
+- We've yet to see The Cabin or Warehouse, the secluded and private latest additions; the latter has its own private pool

 Best time to go